 - Advisor and advisee relationships may not always be smooth, and they must be worked on by both faculty members and students alike.
 However, we recognize that sometimes the relationship may be deemed unsustainable despite all best efforts.
 The Graduate Studies Committee will work with the student to ensure fair and equal treatment during this transition, and provide all reasonable assistance to facilitate the student’s success and eventual graduation from the program.
 Any issues should be discussed with the Director of the Graduate Program.

 Check-List of the Requirements for the Degree of Doctor of Philosophy (Ph.D.) in Biology

-- The Dissertation Committee must be formed by the end of the 2nd semester after enrolling in the Ph.D.
+The Dissertation Committee must be formed by the start of the 3rd semester after enrolling in the Ph.D.
 Program so that committee members are able to provide advice on the planning of the dissertation research.
-The Dissertation Committee is created when members sign Biology's Dissertation Committee Form (available in the Biology office) and the form is submitted to the Biology office and deposited in the student's folder.
+The Dissertation Committee is created when members sign Biology's Dissertation Committee Form and the form is submitted to Director of Graduate Studies and Barbara Cox.
 The Dissertation Committee will also decide course requirements and identify any course deficiencies.
-A copy of these course deficiencies should be filed in the Biology Office.

-- Take and pass the combined Qualifying Examination/Proposal Defense (Format and timeline of the Qualifying Exam/Proposal Defense given below).
+- Take and pass the combined Qualifying Examination/Proposal Defense (Format and timeline of the Qualifying Exam/Proposal Defense given above.